Posts

 Citymapper AI

-• Philadelphia (SEPTA): Regional transit coordination
+• Philadelphia (SEPTA): regional transit coordination

-• Boston (MBTA): All transit modes in the Greater Boston area
+• Boston (MBTA): all transit modes in the Greater Boston area

 Google Maps Transit